google/clasp/README.md

 #### Options

 - `--no-localhost`: Do not run a local server, manually enter code instead.
-- `--creds`: Save .clasprc.json file to current working directory.
+- `--creds <file>`: Use custom credentials.
+Saves a .clasprc.json file to current working directory.
+This file should be private!

 ### Logout